MilyChen/major-league-player-heights/README.md

-# Player Height & Weight by Major League Sports
->An Introduction to Data Visualization with Pandas
+# Simple Scatter Plot in Pandas

 ## Summary
 >Displays the heights and weights of players in a scatter plot for the sports: NHL, MLB, NFL and NBA.